Hiking enthusiasts are willing to spend hundreds of dollars to shave mere grams off their gear and daypack weight.

 The $250 price tag puts this jacket at the mid-premium range.
 It’s certainly a fair price in light of extremely technical layers designed for hardcore backpackers and mountaineers.
 And while it’s not recommended for bushwhacking through thick brush and risking tears, the lightweight material will certainly hold up during normal hiking conditions, trail runs, cycling or other aerobic activities in the great outdoors.

-My desert hikes aren’t likely to see much rain in the future.
-But when they do, I know that The North Face HyperAir GORE-TEX® Jacket will absolutely deliver.
+aren’t likely to see much rain in the future.
+But when they do, I know that The North Face HyperAir GORE-TEX Jacket will absolutely deliver.
 I might just keep it in my pocket at all times, so I’m never stopped by a little storm.